Datametri Logo

 06

-Choice-Based Conjoint Analysis (CBC) and Multidimensional Utility Modeling
+Choice-Based Conjoint Analysis (CBC - Hierarchical Bayes) and Multidimensional Utility Modeling

 Hierarchical Bayes Discrete Choice

-Conjoint Analysis is the gold standard of pricing science in market research.
-Instead of asking consumers about product features in isolation; it presents them with alternative packages featuring different combinations of prices and features, just as if they were on a real competitive market shelf.
-It algorithmically decomposes the consumer's "implicit preferences" (Discrete Choice).
+Conjoint analysis is the gold standard of pricing, consumer preferences, and new product development (NPD) science in market research.
+Instead of having consumers vote on product features individually in isolation (which often leads to the ceiling effect); it presents them with alternative combinations featuring different prices, packaging, and attributes, just as if they were on a real competitive market shelf, and algorithmically decomposes the consumer's implicit preferences (Discrete Choice).

-Our model rejects deterministic market averages.
-Using Hierarchical Bayes (HB) estimation and Markov Chain Monte Carlo (MCMC) iterations, it runs tens of thousands of simulations and creates a heterogeneous "Part-Worth Utility" matrix for each individual.
+Our model rejects deterministic market averages (aggregate estimation).
+Hierarchical Bayes (HB) estimation performs tens of thousands of simulations using Markov Chain Monte Carlo (MCMC) iterations and creates a heterogeneous "Part-Worth Utility" matrix for each individual participating in the survey.
+Some of the advanced analytical outputs we offer through this massive data matrix are:

-It does not directly ask consumers "How important is price to you?".
+It excludes the misleading answers obtained when consumers are directly asked "How important is price to you?".
 It algorithmically calculates the relative importance levels of features based on the actual "trade-off" behaviors the consumer makes on screen.

 Relative Importance Weights of Key Attributes